Skip to main content

 Quick start

-This walkthrough uses the example provider shipped in testdata/echo-provider.
-It packages the provider as a local OCI layout, creates a workspace, and runs the provider through the workspace shell.
+This walkthrough uses the normalized multi-tool provider shipped in testdata/multi-tool-provider.
+It packages the provider as a local OCI layout, creates a workspace, and runs both the provider alias and a provided command through the workspace shell.

 1. Build tinx